What is Exotic Option?

 #5 – Barrier Options

 These need activation triggers.
 There is a predetermined price level, and if the underlying reaches this point even once during the lifetime of the option, they get activated.
 After they are activated, they can be exercised if favorable to the long party; otherwise, they expire worthlessly.
 There are many more of these; however, developing a comprehensive list is not a mean task considering that newer contracts emerge frequently.

-As such contracts are customized, there can’t be a complete laundry list of the feature because options with newer feature emerge every now and then, however, a few of the feature can be elaborated upon to get the idea of the same:
+As such contracts are customized, there can’t be a complete laundry list of the feature because options with newer features emerge every now and then.
+However, a few of the feature can be elaborated upon to get the idea of the same:

 - Can have Multiple Underlying: An exotic option may be tied to multiple underlying assets, and therefore their profitability will depend on the performance of all these assets and their performance